An abscessed tooth is

 provide for a lifetime of healthy, beautiful smiles.

-saving than traditional bridgework, since implants do not rely on surrounding
+actually more tooth saving than traditional bridgework, since implants do not

-teeth affects how you feel about yourself, both personally and professionally.
+confidence about your teeth affects how you feel about yourself, both

 Placement of the implant